-Procedure logs must be submitted for each rotation to the Office of Clinical Education no later than three weeks after completion of the rotation.
+Procedure logs must be submitted for each rotation to the Office of Clinical Education, through E^ Value, no later than three weeks after completion of the rotation.

 On the extreme rarity that the student did not observe, assist on, or perform any procedures, they are still required to submit a log stating that no procedures were observed, assisted, or performed.
+The student should log their readings, online studies, blogs, and lectures watched or attended.

-Procedure logs must be completed within E\Value.
+Procedure logs must be completed within EValue.
 Failure to submit these will result in an incomplete grade.
 In compliance with HIPAA, no patient identifiers may be included on logs.